novoalab/mpileup2stats/README.md

 * reference base (A,C,G,T)
 * position in transcript
 * RT drop-off.

+**Please note** that the "footprints" of RNA modifications in RNAseq datasets will vary depending on the reverse transcriptase enzyme used in your analysis.
+(see for example: [Novoa*; Beaudoin* et al., bioRxiv 2020](https://www.biorxiv.org/content/10.1101/176883v2.full.pdf) for comparative analysis of mismatch signatures using SS3 vs TGIRT).
+Thus, you should only compare in a pairwise manner those datasets that have been reverse transcribed under the same conditions.

 ## What can I use this code for?
 * It was written for the **RNA modifications in cDNA sequencing data** coming from Illumina RNAseq